guzart/fain/README.md

 ## Customization

-_TODO: add example of prepending variables config_
+_TODO: add webpack and babel examples of prepending a settings file_

 Themability for components is available using [Foundation SASS variables](http://foundation.zurb.com/sites/docs/global.html).